Disability benefits

 Key features of these benefits include the following:

-• In addition to monthly disability income, other benefits, such as medical, death, and supplemental death benefits, may be continued during an approved disability.
+- In addition to monthly disability income, other benefits coverage through the Board, such as medical, dental, vision, death, supplemental death, and pension, may be continued during an approved disability.

 In addition, the Board of Pensions provides each disabled member with personalized support for the duration of the disability.
-This support includes a designated disability specialist at the Board of Pensions and a designated case manager at Lincoln.
+This support includes a designated disability specialist at the Board of Pensions and a designated case manager at our service provider.

 Read more details about using these benefits.